ChrisTimperley/Wallace.jl/doc/manual/basics.rst

 Having discussed Wallace's multiple representation model in the previous section, we now turn our attention to the slightly different individual model used in Wallace.
-Whereas almost all other EC frameworks implement some parametric or base Individual class to model its individuals, representing fitness and genome as properties of the class, Wallace has no Individual class at all!
+Almost all other EC frameworks implement some parametric or base Individual class to model its individuals, representing fitness and genome as properties of the class, as shown below.
-**Don't worry though, it still appears to act the same to the end-user.**

 ..  class:: center

   ..  image:: ../_diagrams/individual_traditional.png

-Instead, *virtual individuals* are held within ``IndividualCollection`` objects, with separate arrays holding the fitnesses and different developmental stages of all individuals within that collection.
+Instead, Wallace models individuals implicitly, using ``IndividualCollection`` objects, containing separate arrays to hold fitnesses and different developmental stages of all individuals within that collection, as shown below.
 All arrays are kept in sync, such that the *n*-th entry in the fitness array belongs to the *n*-th entry in each of the developmental stage arrays.

+..  class:: center

+  ..  image:: ../_diagrams/individual_traditional.png

 By implementing the individual model in such a way, we see a slightly enhanced performance, most likely due to a reduced number of cache misses, as developmental